Table of Contents

 Example:

 The following JavaScript code gets the system date and extracts only the weekday value from it.
-Then the switch statement writes "Good Friday" if day value is 5, writes "Super Saturday" is the day value is 6, writes "Sleepy Sunday" if day value is 0.
+Then the switch statement writes "Good Friday" if the day value is 5, writes "Super Saturday" if the day value is 6, and writes "Sleepy Sunday" if the day value is 0.
 Lastly, the switch statement writes "I am looking forward to this weekend!" if none of the conditions match.

 <script type="text/javascript">